ctolon/PythonInterfaceDemo/NewAllWorkFlows/README.md

-# NEW INTERFACE IN ALLWORKFLOWS INSTRUCTIONS
+# New Python Interface

 This folder contains new interface based on nightly-20220823.
-You can follow the instructions and you can find tutorials end of the file. see main readme file in PythonInterfaceDeme for general information (For prerequisites, Installation guide for argcomplete and Some Informations good to know)
+You can follow the instructions and you can find tutorials end of the file. see main readme file in PythonInterfaceDemo for general information (For prerequisites, Installation guide for argcomplete and Some Informations good to know)

 # Instructions for IRunTableMaker.py